OpenStackweb/osf-website/README.md

 1. [Node.js](https://nodejs.org/en/download/) version 8.2.0 or higher
    1. **Important** - the site runs Node version 12.22.0.
 Running a node verison (using [npx](https://www.npmjs.com/package/npx) to control your node/npm version) close to this will ensure the local site is stable
 2. [Python 2.7](https://www.python.org/download/releases/2.7/)
    1. **Important** - running Python 3 as your default for the “python” command is not recommended.
 On a Mac, this shouldn’t be an issue, as Mac OS runs Python 2 by default.
 However, on Windows you may need to edit your path to ensure Python 2 is the default command.
-Instructions for doing this will be found below.
+Instructions for doing this will be found below
 3. Install the [Gatsby CLI](https://www.npmjs.com/package/gatsby-cli).
 The installation guide is [here](https://www.gatsbyjs.com/docs/tutorial/part-0/#using-the-gatsby-cli)
 4. Install the [Netlify CLI](https://github.com/netlify/cli)
 5. Install [yarn](https://yarnpkg.com/en/docs/install)